Ventus218/SAP-assignment-02/README.md

 - Monitor bike positons
     1. The system administrator interface shows a graphical representation of the bike locations on a 2D space

+- Monitor system metrics
+    1. The system administrator interface shows for every component if it's running or not and the total amount of served requests

 ### Business requirements
 - The credit of the user must be decreased by 1 unit every second